-It’s stunning country and it’ll have you reaching for your camera over and over again.
+It’s stunning country that will have you reaching for your camera over and over again.
 But you do have to slow down and get the feel of the place if you want to see and photograph everything on offer.
 Look beyond the surface, use all your senses and take time to let what you’re seeing speak to you.
-I know it sounds a bit like mystic mumbo jumbo – but here in EffinCue, it works.
+I know it sounds a bit like mystic mumbo jumbo – but it’s the way things work up here.

 He’s been photographing Cape York Peninsula for 30 years now – he knows it well and loves it deeply.